rwsite/updatepulse-server/readme.txt

 This plugin adds the following major features to WordPress:

-* **Package management:** to manage update packages, showing a listing with Package Name, Version, Type, File Name, Size, Last Modified and License Status; includes bulk operations to delete and download, and the ability to delete all the packages.
+* **Package management:** to manage update packages, showing a listing with Package Name, Version, Type, File Name, Size, File Modified and License Status; includes bulk operations to delete and download, and the ability to delete all the packages.
 * **Add Packages:** Upload update packages from a local machine to the server, or download them to the server from a Version Control System.
 * **Version Control Systems:** Instead of manually uploading packages, use Version Control Systems to host packages, and download them to UpdatePulse Server automatically.
 Supports Bitbucket, Github and Gitlab, as well as self-hosted installations of Gitlab.
 * **Cloud Storage**: Instead of storing packages on the file system where UpdatePulse Server is installed, they can be stored on a cloud storage service, as long as it is compatible with Amazon S3's API.
 Examples: Amazon S3, Cloudflare R2, Backblaze B2, MinIO, and many more!